SIE 525 - Overview

 Class Sessions: Off-Campus Distance Students

-- Recorded Broadcasts: In-class sessions are recorded on Tues and Thursday at 11:00 – 12:15 and distance students should view them before the Thursday of Friday evening discussion session.
+- Recorded Broadcasts: In-class sessions are recorded on Tues and Thursday at 11:00 – 12:15 <the time will vary in the Spring 2014 semester> and distance students should view them before the Thursday evening discussion session.
 Video links for each session will be posted at http://umaine.edu/computingcoursesonline/sie525/lectures-and-assignments-525/ (Note: If a live session fails to record due to technical difficulties I will either record again the lecture portion of the session or post a discussion on the same topic from a previous year.)

-- Live Broadcast: Available at http://connect.maine.edu/sie525/ Online students may view the live sessions but are not required to do so.
+- Live Broadcast: <NOT GERMANE THIS SEMESTER> Available at http://connect.maine.edu/sie525/ Online students may view the live sessions but are not required to do so.
 Typically I prefer that you not participate interactively in the session.
 Online students are not assigned moderator roles.

 - Assignments: Assignments and their due dates and times are posted on the syllabus.
 Distance students should do the module assignments at any time of their choosing before the indicated deadlines.
-By example, if you do class assignments only on the weekends, then you should do the assignments for both the next Tuesday and Thursday and thus submit them to FirstClass several days before they are actually due.
+Please feel free to complete them well in advance since they relate primarily to the readings rather than the video recorded lectures.

-- End of Week Live Audio Chat: View the lectures and in-class student discussions at times of your own choosing during the week but hopefully before the end of week evening live discussion session.
+- End of Week Live Audio Chat: View the lectures and in-class student discussions at times of your own choosing during the week but hopefully before the live discussion session.
 The audio technology used for these sessions is through the Voice Over Internet Protocol of ConnectPro (We can potentially use Skype as a backup.)
-The optional Thursday or Friday late afternoon discussion session runs from 5:30-6:30 pm unless another mutually agreed upon time with all distance students is arranged.
+The required Thursday discussion session runs from 7:00 pm to at least 8:00 pm.
 See paragraph E below for further details.

 B. Course Materials